 “Oh, OK” he finally turned to her, grinning as if he were feeding pabulum to an infant, “you’ll need to take this pen and sign here.”
 I half expected him to say “thats a good girl!”
 After signing she simply stood up, walked into the kitchen and laughed her ass off.
 I ushered him to the front door, a proud Don Quixote fresh from vanquishing his latest windmill.

 When we were young I don’t think she shared much of what she endured with my Father.
 Perhaps she thought it was her burden to bear.
 He was doing great work in his career while she made sure we weren’t gobbled up by armies of Nimrods when he wasn’t around.
-She wanted a ticket out of the arcane patriarchal world and she had the memories of a twenty year old soap opera as proof of payment.
+She wanted a ticket out of the arcane patriarchal world and she had the memories of a twenty year old hellish soap opera as proof of payment.
 As it happens over time the culture changed around her, and the Nimrods knocked on her door with less frequency.

 I was powerless to do anything for her or my sister when I lived there.
 I wished I could have become an adult long enough to force Nimrod to treat my Mother with the dignity she deserved.
-More than faucets he was selling a veil that hid women’s intelligence so he and his fellow Nimrods could feel like men.
+More than faucets he was selling a veil that hid women’s intelligence so he and his fellow Nimrods could feel powerful.
 I imagined an army of them treating all women as if they were ignorant children to be tolerated but never respected.
 They created a smothering blanket that filled the Salt Lake Valley.

 Its weird how experiences like this change you forever.
 A faucet is such a small thing but it was able to teach me so much about the tyranny of ignorance men perpetrate against women every day everywhere in the world.
 I’m not above being a Nimrod myself, just very embarrassed when I am.
 I have my Mothers laughter to rescue me regardless of which side of the sale I’m on that day.
 That was my payment for helping her buy the faucet.
 Of the three of us I walked away with the best end of the deal.